- The

 (1905-1961)

-— part of the C. G. Jung Page.
+part of the C. G. Jung Page.
+Also worth

-Also worth noting is Marc Fonda's Notes on
+noting is Marc Fonda's Notes on Jung which

-Jung which includes his lecture notes on Jung's Answer to Job.
+includes his lecture notes on Jung's Answer to Job.
+Finally, the

-Astrology page of Michael McLay at the University of Missouri has a list
+page of Michael McLay at the University of Missouri has a list of Jung links

-Psychological Studies in San Francisco is one of the several professional
+in San Francisco is one of the several professional organizations devoted to

 - Personality and